Palashio/libra/README.md

 ## Queries ##

 Generally, all queries have the same structure.
-You should always be passing an english instruction to the query.
-The information that you generate from the query will always be stored in the client class in the models dictionary.
-When you call a query on the client object, an instruction should be passed.
-Any format will be decoded but avoiding more complex sentence structures will yield better results.
+You should always be passing an English instruction to the query.
+The information that you generate from the query will always be stored in the `client`class in the model's dictionary.
+When you call a query on the `client` object, an instruction will be passed.
+Any format will be decoded, but avoiding more complex sentence structures will yield better results.
 If you already know the exact target class label name, you can also provide it.

-### Regression Neural Network Query ###
+### Regression Neural Network ###

 Let's start with the most basic query.
-This will build a feed-forward network for a continuous label that you specify
+This will build a feed-forward network for a continuous label that you specify.

 ```python
 import libra